Trade Misinvoicing Risk Assessment

-- Customs Department – Determine if imports are priced within a normal range (while the goods are still in the port) to assess if the correct amount of duties are being paid.
+- Customs Departments – Determine if imports are priced within a normal range (while the goods are still in the port) to assess if the correct amount of duties are being paid.

-- Central Bank – Determine if exports are priced within a normal range (before goods are exported) to determine if the proper amount of hard currency is entering the country.
+- Central Banks – Determine if exports are priced within a normal range (before goods are exported) to determine if the proper amount of hard currency is entering the country.

-- Transfer Pricing Unit – The tool allows for an analysis of pricing for goods that have been traded between related parties to determine if arms-length prices were used.
+- Transfer Pricing Units – The tool allows for an analysis of pricing for goods that have been traded between related parties to determine if arms-length prices were used.

 - Law & Revenue Enforcement/Investigation Units – The database assists in determining if trade/customs fraud, TBML, VAT fraud or income tax evasion might have occurred based on unit price comparisons.